-Feminists only think of men and women as independent individuals with conflicting self-interests, but fail to see them as a team in which each sex needs, depends on and complements the other.
-The feminist proposition that "the history of mankind is a history of repeated injuries and usurpations on the part of man towards woman" is a rabid and untruthful claim.
+Feminists only think of men and women as independent individuals with conflicting self-interests, but fail to see them as a team in which the two sexes need and complement each other.
+The feminist proposition that "the history of mankind is a history of repeated injuries and usurpations on the part of man towards woman" is a rabid and untruthful statement.
 Human history is not a history of gender animosity.
-All men are sons of their mothers and brothers of their sisters, and all women are daughters of their fathers and sisters of their brothers, who love each other by nature.
-In fact, for a period much longer than the recorded history human society is matriarchal, and the love between men and women has been well documented throughout the recorded history as well.
-While inequality is a fact of life, it is more a common social issue than women's issue, and the solution to that is not to repudiate gender differences, gender roles and gender expression, or to incite hatred and antagonism, imitate men, masculinize women, reverse gender roles, assert women's independence, women's emancipation from family and women's self-reliance -- even in their sex life, and promote lesbianism and same-sex marriage, etc. The attempt to uproot and reconstruct the world according to radical ideas never has made the world better, as attested by the disastrous consequences we are facing now, because such wishful thinking is anti-nature and anti-human.
+All men are sons of their mothers and brothers of their sisters, and all women are daughters of their fathers and sisters of their brothers, and they love each other by nature.
+In fact, for a period much longer than the recorded history the human society is matriarchal, and the love between the two sexes has been documented throughout the recorded history as well.
+While inequality is a fact of life, it is more a common social issue than a sex issue, and the solution to that is not to repudiate gender differences, gender roles and gender expression, or to incite hatred and animosity, masculinize women, imitate men, reverse gender roles, assert women's independence, women's emancipation from family and women's self-reliance - even in their sex life, and promote lesbianism and same-sex marriage, etc. The attempt to uproot and reconstruct the world according to radical ideas never has made the world better, as attested by the disastrous consequences we are facing now, because such wishful thinking is in conflict with human nature.
 (See Tango and the Relationship of the Opposite Sexes.)

-True solution lies in embracing gender differences, gender roles, gender expression, love and cooperation, which are nature's way to achieve unity and harmony in contradistinction to the arbitrary culture of individualism, feminism, animosity, hatred and power politics.
+The true solution to gender problems is to embrace gender differences, gender roles, gender expression, love and cooperation, which is nature's way to achieve gender unity and harmony in contradistinction to the arbitrary culture of individualism, feminism, antagonism, hatred and power politics.
 (See The World Needs a Different Philosophy.)
-Thanks to tango we have a living testimony of how that works.
+Thanks to tango we have a living testimony of how nature works.
 "Tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement rather than un-equalize the opposite sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual submission and cooperation rather than confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on our individuality and independence, tango focuses on the partnership and oneness of the two.
+While individualism and feminism focus on the individuality and independence of the individual person or gender, tango focuses on the partnership and oneness of the union.
 It asks us to be friendly, submissive, humble, adaptive, cooperative, agreeable and yielding.
 Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance."
+Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance and the relationship with the opposite sex."
 (Femininity and Feminism in Tango (II))

 Gender expression is important in tango also because the juxtaposition of opposite moods complementing each other is a marked feature of tango, which is heterosexual rather than homosexual in nature.
-Tango music has a rhythm that is masculine - rigid, strong, steady and forceful, accompanied by a melody that is feminine - soft, beautiful, fluid and sentimental.
+Tango music has a rhythm that is masculine - strong, steady, rigid and forceful, accompanied by a melody that is feminine - soft, beautiful, fluid and sentimental.
 The two opposite moods intertwine and respond to each other, reflecting the man and woman in the dance.
-Dancing tango is like having a conversation between the two sexes.
+Dancing tango, you have to imagine that you are playing the music with your body.
+The man and the woman are different instruments, each with its unique sound, expressing a different emotion.
 One is like the bandoneon, the other the violin.
-One is the passion off the drums, the other the beauty of the melody.
+One is the passion of the drums, the other the beauty of the melody.
 One is philosophy, the other poem...
-When dancing tango, you have to imagine that you are playing the music with your body.
-The man and the woman are different instruments, each with its unique sound, expressing different emotions.
 Both are indispensable and irreplaceable, and they must complement and collaborate harmoniously in order to create a beautiful tango.
 (See The Characteristics of Classic Tango.)
 The attempt to make tango a homosexual or gender-neutral dance would only nip the vitality of tango because without gender differences and gender expressions, tango will loose its richness, beauty and charm.
 (See Artistic Sublimation and Vulgarism in Tango.)